Blue-Ribbon Buttermilk Bread (Bread Machine + Oven-Baked)

 Instructions

-• Combine all ingredients: ⅞ cup (210 g) buttermilk, 1 large (50 g) egg, 2 tablespoons granulated sugar, 1¼ teaspoon table or sea salt, 1½ tablespoon (21 g) butter (finely chopped), 3 cups + 2 tablespoons (375 g) all-purpose flour, 1½ teaspoon bread machine or instant yeast into bread machine pan in the order listed above.
+• Load Ingredients into the Bread Machine: ⅞ cup (210 g) buttermilk, 1 large (50 g) egg, 2 tablespoons granulated sugar, 1¼ teaspoon table or sea salt, 1½ tablespoon (21 g) butter (finely chopped), 3 cups + 2 tablespoons (375 g) all-purpose flour, 1½ teaspoon bread machine or instant yeast into bread machine pan in the order listed above.

-• Select the DOUGH cycle and press START.
+Select the DOUGH cycle and press START.

-• Check the dough at least twice during the mixing and kneading phase by lifting the lid to take a peek.
+• Dough Check: Lift the lid to peek at the dough at least twice during the mixing and kneading phase.
 The first time, look immediately after the machine starts mixing to ensure the paddles are engaged correctly.

 Look again 15 minutes into the DOUGH cycle to assess the consistency of the dough.
 For most recipes, the dough should stick to the side, then pull away cleanly.